OfficeDev/Office-Add-in-samples/Excel-custom-functions/Batching/README.md

 page_type: sample
 urlFragment: excel-custom-function-batching-pattern
 products:
+  - office
   - office-excel
-- office-365
 languages:
   - javascript
 extensions:
   contentType: samples
   technologies:
     - Add-ins
   createdDate: 5/1/2019 1:25:00 PM
 description: "If your functions call a remote service you may want to use a batching pattern to reduce the number of network calls to the service."
 ---